Drug information

 Phase: Not available

-Status: HVTN 804/HPTN 095 has been completed.
-HVTN 805/HPTN 093 is ongoing, but not recruiting participants.
+Status: HVTN 804/HPTN 095 and HVTN 805/HPTN 093 have been completed.

-Location: (1) HVTN 804/HPTN 095 – United States, Brazil, and Peru (2) HVTN 805/HPTN 093 – Sub-Saharan Africa
+Locations: (1) HVTN 804/HPTN 095 – United States, Brazil, and Peru (2) HVTN 805/HPTN 093 – Sub-Saharan Africa

-Purpose: The purpose of these studies is to evaluate the ability of the immune system to control viral load levels during an analytical treatment interruption of ART in participants who received VRC01 or placebo and acquired HIV while enrolled in the antibody-mediated prevention (AMP) studies, HVTN 704/HPTN 085 or HVTN 703/HPTN 081.19,20
+Purpose: The purpose of these studies was to evaluate the ability of the immune system to control viral load levels during an analytical treatment interruption of ART in participants who received VRC01 or placebo and acquired HIV while enrolled in the antibody-mediated prevention (AMP) studies, HVTN 704/HPTN 085 or HVTN 703/HPTN 081.19,20

-Selected Study Results
+Selected Study Results:

 Additional early-phase studies investigating HIV treatment with VRC01 or VRC01LS have been or are being conducted.
 Some of these studies include:

 • RV 398 (NCT02591420): A Phase 1 study that evaluated the safety and antiviral effects of a single infusion of VRC01 in adults with acute HIV infection who received ART simultaneously or one week later.
-This study has been completed, and results are available from CROI 2023.24
+This study has been completed, and results are available from CROI 2023.25

 • VRC 607/ACTG A5378 (NCT02840474): A Phase 1 trial that evaluated the safety and antiviral effects of the long-acting bNAbs VRC01LS and VRC07-523LS in treatment-naive adults with HIV.
-This study has been completed and results are available from IAS 2019.25
+This study has been completed and results are available from IAS 2019 and JCI Insight (2025).26

 • IMPAACT P1115 (NCT02140255): A Phase 1/2 trial evaluating the use of early intensive ART regimens to achieve HIV remission in infants.
 One of the regimens studied will include the use of VRC01 added to ART.
 This study is currently recruiting participants.
-Results thus far are available from CROI 2024 and The Lancet HIV (2024).26
+Results thus far are available from CROI 2024, Lancet HIV (2024), Lancet HIV (2025), and CROI 2026 (Posters 839 and 840).27

 VRC01 for HIV prevention